 La Union is blessed with swells and serene beach resorts.
 The province’s most popular surfing spot—San Juan—is the go-to place for kooks and jakes alike, as well as tourists who recharge themselves with the typical combo, sea, sand, and sun.
 But its neighboring town, Bacnotan, is another coastal town that offers majestic waves.

 Unlike its more famous neighbor, Bacnotan has a more laid-back environment perfect for surfers who want peace while they tread—or at least try to—high waves.
 Bacnotan’s chill ambiance is also ideal for beginners or kooks and groms who don’t want to feel judged or embarrassed while they practice.
-Thanks to new thoroughfares that cut traveling time from Metro Manila to the north of Luzon, residents of an apartment for rent in Cubao or an apartment for rent Cainta can now go to Bacnotan and enjoy surfing peacefully.
+Thanks to new thoroughfares that cut traveling time from Metro Manila to the north of Luzon, traveling and surfing in La Union becomes smoother.

 Palawan is called the “Best Island in the World” by Lamudi and other platforms for many reasons: fine sand beaches, cerulean waters, stunning limestone rock formations, and gorgeous landscape.
 And yes, Palawan’s El Nido is a “secret” surfing spot as its waves only become prominent during Amihan (Northeast Monsoon) and Habagat (Southwest Monsoon) seasons.